kallaics/gitops-demo/README.md

 1. Create cluster role configuration

-    This role will descirbe the right to the cluster.
+    This role will describe the right to the cluster.

     ```bash
     vi flux-init/cluster-role.yaml